alesti/heatmapstuff/README.md

 locations (with often wrong/old/moving positions) which create this anyoing rays into nowhere i needed to find and remove them.

-It is interesting to know that i do know in deed some of the 'nowhere' locations. :-) One (shown in the 1st map) is the location where i used a mobile wifi2gsm router at the first time.
-It looks like google acquires the position of a new, never noted wifi through a connected device with position (my mobile with gps chip) and connects this position to the ESSID/Mac of the wifi network in a database and does not take into account that wifis may move.
+> It is interesting to know that i do know in deed some of the 'nowhere'
+> locations. :-) One (shown in the 1st map pictured below) is the location where i used a mobile
+> wifi2gsm router at the first time.
+It looks like google acquires the position
+> of a new, never noted wifi through a connected device with position (my mobile
+> with gps chip) and connects this position to the ESSID/Mac of the wifi network
+> in a database and does not take into account that wifis may move.
+>

-I had some similar cases years ago, one in [train with wifi](https://www.facebook.com/photo.php?fbid=1347765448587142&set=pb.100000610990660.-2207520000..&type=3) and one as we moved into a new flat - we ware able to hack a [ingress portal](https://ingress.com/) located just in front of the old flat, if we where connected to the (same) wifi hardware in the new flat.
+> I had some similar cases years ago, one in [train with wifi](https://www.facebook.com/photo.php?fbid=1347765448587142&set=pb.100000610990660.-2207520000..&type=3) and
+> one as we moved into a new flat - we ware able to hack a [ingress portal](https://ingress.com/) located just
+> in front of the old flat, if we where connected to the (same) wifi hardware in the new flat.
+>

-I consider that this is a known problem to google, but they dont care.
+>I consider that this is a known problem to google, but they dont care.

 I started to compute the distance between the neighbor trackpoints with the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to compute